Star Trek (2009 film): Filming

 When the shoot ended, Abrams gave the cast small boxes containing little telescopes, which allowed them to read the name of each constellation it was pointed at.
 "I think he just wanted each of us to look at the stars a little differently," said John Cho.
 After the shoot, Abrams cut out some scenes of Kirk and Spock as children, including seeing the latter as a baby, as well as a subplot involving Nero being imprisoned by and escaping from the Klingons.
 This explanation for his absence during Kirk's life confused many to whom Abrams screened the film.
 Other scenes cut out explained that the teenage Kirk stole his stepfather's antique car because he had forced him to clean it before an auction; and that the Orion he seduced at the Academy worked in the operations division.
 Afterward, she agrees to open the e-mail containing his patch that allows him to pass the Kobayashi Maru test.

 Abrams chose to shoot the film in the anamorphic format on 35mm film after discussions about whether the film should be shot in high-definition digital video.
 Cinematographer Dan Mindel and Abrams agreed the choice gave the film a big-screen feel and the realistic, organic look they wanted for the film setting.
 Abrams and Mindel used lens flares throughout filming to create an optimistic atmosphere and a feeling that activity was taking place off-camera, making the Star Trek universe feel more real.
-"There's something about those flares, especially in a movie that potentially could be incredibly sterile and CG and overly controlled.
+"There's something about those flares, especially in a movie that potentially could be incredibly sterile and CGI and overly controlled.
 There's just something incredibly unpredictable and gorgeous about them."
-Mindel would create more flares by shining a flashlight or pointing a mirror at the camera lens, or using two cameras simultaneously and therefore two lighting set-ups.
+Mindel would create more flares by shining a flashlight or pointing a mirror at the camera lens, or using two cameras simultaneously and therefore two lighting setups.
 Editor Mary Jo Markey later said in an interview that he had not told her (or fellow editor Maryann Brandon) this, and initially contacted the film developers asking why the film seemed overexposed.